 In the User Ratings dialog from the Settings menu, you can select between country-average and world-average user ratings.
 There is also an option to see both at the same time.

-However, to get the best results, you should understand how exactly your query is matched against the apps, and you should know the operators available to refine the search.
+To get the best results, you should understand how queries are matched against the apps, and you should know the operators available to refine the search.
+There are some important differences to the Play Store search.

-First note that App Finder uses "complete matching" by default.
-That is, all words / phrases from the query are required to occur (if an OR operator is not used).
-Different word forms (like the plural) are allowed.
+First note that App Finder returns all and only apps where all words / phrases from the query occur (if operators are not used to request something else).
+Different word forms (like the plural) count as occurrences.

-This is different from the Play Store search that also returns apps where not all words from the query appear (if quotes are not used).
-As is shown here with many detailed examples, App Finder's approach consistently leads to significantly more relevant results.
+This is different from the Play Store search, which also returns apps where not all words from the query appear (if quotes are not used), and does not return less popular apps where all words do occur if there are many results.

 While the other sort options are quite clear, some explanation is needed for the default relevance sort.